AI & Agents

 Agents sharing files securely

-Follow these steps to set up RBAC from scratch.
-Test each layer before production.
+Set up RBAC from scratch in these steps.
+Test each layer before moving to production.

 Step 1: Create Agent Account